 - Turntable.
 An input device such as a turntable or CD player are critical components to a DJ setup if you choose to take the more traditional route to performing.
 Using a combination of input devices will give you the ability to mix songs and mashup tunes without having to hit pause in the middle of a gig.

 - Controller.
 If you are interested in creating a setup that is modern and minimalistic, you should consider opting for a controller and a good laptop.
 However, if you are the kind of DJ who will be using vinyl records or CD’s, you will need to opt for additional equipment such as a mixer or turntable as mentioned above.
-A controller is an essential component to your DJ setup as it helps to manipulate DJ software and it mirrors the functionality of a turntable or a mixer.
+A controller is an essential component of your DJ setup as it helps to manipulate DJ software and it mirrors the functionality of a turntable or a mixer.
 The DJ software lets you simulate using knobs, encoders, jog wheels, faders, and other components found on a turntable or a mixer.
 A controller and laptop is a good combination for those who want to play with minimal setup.

 There is much to think about when it comes to selecting the right tech equipment for your DJ needs.
 It can be a challenge to determine what features you must have as well as the longevity of the equipment life.
 One of the best ways to learn about all aspects of DJ equipment is to conduct your own research.
-One way to do this is to use this guide, talk to friends who are also DJ’s or try out equipment that others around you have.
-By doing so, you will be able to determine what pieces of tech will help you reach your goal of becoming a professional.